sh-khashimov/SwiftFortuneWheel/Documentation/GettingStarted.md

 8. **`Slice.ContentType.text`** (configures with `TextPreferences`)

-> _All `Preference`, expect `ImagePreferences` and `TextPreferences`, are part of `SwiftFortuneWheelConfiguration`._

 </br>

 ## Necessarily note

-> _Please note that in order to properly draw objects, `SwiftFortuneWheel` is rellies on `SwiftFortuneWheelConfiguration`.
+> _Please note that in order to properly draw objects, `SwiftFortuneWheel` is rellies on `SFWConfiguration`.
 It’s up to you how to configure but without configuration, `SwiftFortuneWheel` won’t work properly._

+> **For detail information, how to create a configuration object, see the [Configuration In-Depth](/Configuration_indepth.md)**.